 Vehicle Tracking Devices

 Trackers are concealed locating devices carefully installed on the bike.
 They may use GPS & mobile networks or VHF to transmit their location back to either the owner or the tracker company.
-GPS based trackers offer a very high level of accuracy with regards to positioning but can be blocked easily by a metal van or thick-walled garage.
+GPS based trackers offer a very high level of accuracy with regard to positioning but can be blocked easily by a metal van or thick-walled garage.
 VHF based trackers can send signals through thick walls, are very hard to jam and most police units carry VHF detectors, but can’t be located with such fine-grained accuracy as GPS devices.

 Police like trackers as they can lead them to a lock up with many stolen bikes and the guilty parties – suspects and evidence served up on plate for a nice easy case.

 One school of thought suggests advertising you have a tracker installed with a nice big sticker and hope this will be a visible deterrent to prevent theft.
 However, another school of thought suggests keeping it concealed, so a thief is not aware they need to find and remove the tracker as soon as they can.
 Either way, the main intention of the tracker is so the bike can be recovered.
 The Police like trackers as they often lead them to a lock-up with many stolen bikes and the guilty parties – suspects and evidence served up on a plate, for a nice easy case.

 As with everything, there are a number of key disadvantages:- GPS/GSM based devices can easily be blocked with a GPS/mobile jamming device or by merely putting the bike in a metal van or garage.
 Or worse, the GPS could be spoofed so a false location is broadcast back… Such as this GPS attack trialled against a Yacht using just $1000 of kit in a briefcase.
 VHF doesn’t really provide enough accuracy to narrow down a location in a dense city setting.